 If those numbers sounds weirdly familiar, it’s because it’s the result of the 2016 presidential election in Michigan, and you’re probably a savant (or highly obsessive) for remembering them.
 I had to Google them!

-In 2016, Donald Trump won all the electoral college votes, totaling 101, in six states where he received less than 50 percent of the popular vote: Arizona, Florida, Michigan, North Carolina, Pennsylvania and Wisconsin.
-I'd credit him with being a political genius, but even he was surprised.
+In 2016, Donald Trump won all the electoral college votes, totalling 101, in six states where he received less than 50 percent of the popular vote: Arizona, Florida, Michigan, North Carolina, Pennsylvania and Wisconsin.
+I’d credit him with being a political genius, but even he was surprised.